-• Involve your Business Segment Legal Representative or Compliance Officer in the government procurement process.
+· Involve your business Legal Representative or Compliance Officer in the government procurement process.

-The highly specialized and technical requirements of procuring government business require special expertise to ensure successful pursuit of a government contract.
+The highly-specialized and technical requirements of procuring government business require special expertise to ensure successful pursuit of a government contract.

-• Understand and comply with all government contract requirements.
+Understand and comply with all government contract requirements.

-Consult with your Business Segment Legal Representative or Compliance Officer if you work on government contracts to make sure you understand your obligations under the contract.
-Failure to comply with government contract requirements can result in fines, penalties and loss of business.
+Consult with your business Legal Representative or Compliance Officer if you work on government procurement contracts to make sure you understand your obligations under the procurement or contract.
+Failure to comply with government procurement or contract requirements can result in fines, penalties, and loss of business.

-• Follow local jurisdictions' rules on interactions with government officials.
+Follow local jurisdictions' rules on interactions with government officials.

-If you regularly contact government officials to obtain or retain business, you may need to register as a lobbyist or follow other requirements.
+If you contact government officials to obtain or retain business, you may need to register as a lobbyist or follow other requirements.
 Failing to register can lead to a ban on business, as well as other civil or even criminal penalties.
+Consult your business Legal Representative or Compliance Officer to ensure that you are aware of applicable anti-corruption requirements.

-• Review UnitedHealth Group's policies on political contributions and advocacy.
+Review UnitedHealth Group's policies on political contributions and advocacy.

-You must obtain approval from UnitedHealth Group Government Affairs and the UnitedHealth Group Corporate Legal Department before engaging in political advocacy activity on the Company's behalf or making political contributions using Company funds.
+You must obtain approval from UnitedHealth Group External Affairs and the UnitedHealth Group Corporate Legal Department before engaging in political advocacy activity on the Company's behalf or making political contributions using Company funds.

-• Understand the impact of your personal political activity on UnitedHealth Group's business.

-Do not use Company property for personal political activities as this may violate applicable campaign finance laws, anti-bribery laws and UnitedHealth Group policy.
+Understand the impact of your personal political activity on UnitedHealth Group's business.
+Do not use Company property for personal political activities as this may violate applicable campaign finance laws, anti-bribery laws, and UnitedHealth Group policy.

-• Ensure the accuracy and truthfulness of all public statements, claims and other related documents presented to the government, our members, customers and counterparts.
+· Ensure the accuracy and truthfulness of all public statements, claims, and other related documents presented to the government, our members, patients, customers, and counterparts.

-When processing claims related to government contracts, ensure that our documentation is accurate, complete and made in accordance with government guidelines.
+When processing claims related to government contracts, ensure that our documentation is accurate, complete, and made in accordance with government guidelines.